 A link to the online form is available on the website under key information and year 9 options.
-Your son / daughter should complete it by Friday 24th February.
+Your child should complete it by Friday 23rd February.

-After completed forms have been received, we will then work on your sons/daughters' choices and contact pupils and families to discuss any issues that may arise.
-In the summer term, Mr McGarry will write to families to confirm your son's/daughter's curriculum starting September 2023.
+After completed forms have been received, we will then work on your child's choices and contact pupils and families to discuss any issues that may arise.
+In the summer term, Mr McGarry will write to families to confirm your child's curriculum starting September 2024.